kaiquegarcia/gomud/README.md

 ## Usage

 1. Build the software with `go build .`
+2. Prepare the `.env` (you can copy from `.env.example` and change to match production values)
-2. Execute it on CLI
+3. Execute it on CLI

 ## Available Commands